Fox-ML-infrastructure/Fox-v1-infra/ENFORCEMENT.md

 The copyright holder may request reasonable documentation confirming:

-- LGBTQ+ nondiscrimination protections,
+- comprehensive nondiscrimination protections for **ALL** marginalized groups (not just one group),

 - the institution's public-interest mission,

 - the non-commercial nature of use,

-- how financial or operational benefits are reinvested into LGBTQ+ protection or public service.
+- how financial or operational benefits are reinvested into protection of marginalized groups or public service.

+**Institutions must demonstrate protection for ALL minorities, not selective protection.**

 Institutions must supply documentation within **14 days** of request.